 Sincerely, Eckerd Review Staff

 Although we are a literary journal, we pride ourselves in the diversity of the arts represented in our pages.
-We welcome fiction, nonfiction, poetry, and visual art; though we are open to other possibilities.
+We welcome fiction, nonfiction, poetry, hybrid writing (comics), critical essays and visual art.
 We have no specific stylistic preference, but the aesthetic tastes of our staff will change from year to year.

 We ask that you submit your written work electronically through our Submittable form.
 Please note that we read work anonymously.
 While you’ll record your name on this submission form, you must delete your name from each page of your poems, stories, or essays before attaching them to the form through the browser.
 We will read work only if it’s submitted anonymously.
 If you have difficulty submitting through our website, send us an email at firstname.lastname@example.org.